 1. Stock up when there is a sale

 When your store runs a special on chicken, pork or beef, buy more than you need and freeze it.
 One way to save more may mean that you purchase the products in a larger package.

-Just break it out into more manageable sizes when you get home from the store and then freeze it.
+Break it out into more manageable sizes when you get home from the store and then freeze it in well-insulated freezer bags.
+Make sure you also indicate the type of meat and date, so you always consume the oldest first.
 Not only will you pay less per pound, but your meat will be in the perfect size portions for your meals!